nijave/aws-container-sample/ecs-deployment/README.md

 ** Items in bold are application specific--the rest of the infrastructure may be re-used for another applications.

 ## Management notes
-- Zero down upgrade can be achieved by changing the Docker image and rerunning Terraform.
-This won't work if the port changes.
+- Zero downtime upgrades can be achieved by changing the Docker image and rerunning Terraform.
+This won't work if the container port changes.
-- Container logs and be viewed via CloudWatch
+- Container logs can be viewed via CloudWatch